xeraa/cms-security/README.md

 ### Assumptions
 However, the devil is in the details and we're making the following assumptions:

 * How do you count vulnerabilities only present in version A (still supported), if a newer version B is already available?
 If the same vulnerability is present in multiple versions, it's only counted as one.
-However, all vulnerabilities in supported releases are taken into account, not just the latest stable release..
+However, all vulnerabilities in supported releases are taken into account, not just the latest stable release.
 * What about issues in release candidates?
 We're only considering final code.
 * How should "hardening" be counted (I'm looking at you, WordPress)?
 If it needs hardening, it's counted.
 If other projects fix those silently: mea culpa.
 * What about features disabled by default?
 All the core code is counted, disabled or not.